Acatenango 4x4 Off Roading Adventure and Overnight Hike

 In the morning, after an early camp breakfast, our group embarks on an hour-long ascent to the summit, across a sand and gravel scree-trail dotted with dwarf pine trees and high alpine mosses.
 The trail up is the steepest we will have seen and leads to the rocky summit exposed to the gusty and cold winds which constantly pass over Acatenango’s peak.

 At the summit, our group will rest and enjoy unparalleled 360-degree views of the entirety of the Guatemalan highlands – all the way to the border of Mexico.
 Here we will enjoy the views from the crater, rest, and take in all that we have seen.
 When we have finished, we will begin our hike back down to our car, a little over an hour-long, and we will switch back to some more 4X4 adventure as we head down the steep road.
-We will arrive back in Antigua in the afternoon with plenty of time for you to enjoy the delights of the old Spanish colonial capital (around 4:00 pm).
+We will arrive back in Antigua around mid-day at the most with plenty of time for you to enjoy the delights of the old Spanish colonial capital (around 12:00PM).

 What Our Travelers Are Saying…